The Dodunski-Schimanski Family

-Middle row: Fred Mischefski, Andrew Dodunski, Felix Mischefski, Albert Laurence, Mathias Dodunski, Dick Richards, Norman Bridgman.
+Middle row: Fred Mischefski, Andrew Dodunski, Felix Mischefski, Albert Laurence, Mathias Dodunski junior, Dick Richards, Norman Bridgman.

 Front row: Agnes Mischefski, Gladys Bridgman, Martha Christensen, Anne Richards, Dorothy Simpson, Evelyn Laurence, Gladys Langly, Lil Dombroski.3

-The same surnames appeared in the 1910 school photograph:
+The same surnames appeared in the 1910 Durham Road School photograph:

-Again from left to right, back row: Monica Dodunski, Eileen Corney, Percy Dodunski,
+From left to right, back row: Monica Dodunski, Eileen Corney, Percy Dodunski, unnamed

-unnamed, Joe Mischefski, Fred Marsom, unnamed, unnamed, unnamed Mcparkland, Andrew Mischefski.
+child, Joe Mischefski, Fred Marsom, unnamed child, unnamed child, unnamed McParkland, Andrew Mischefski.